tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   ![model_attributes.png](Images/model_attributes.png)

-If time remains, ask students some of the following review questions:
+If time remains, ask students some of review questions:

 * What is the purpose behind a linear regression model?